iyzico/recruitment/README.md

 **Q3.
 How long should I expect to wait to hear back regarding a decision?**

-Statistically we usually inform you in 2–3 days.
+Statistically we usually inform you in a week.
 However in special situations, we may need to wait 2–3 weeks for finalizing our decisions.

 **Q4.
 What is asked in the technical interview?**